Why Band Steering Means Better Wifi

-Wifi band steering detects what a wireless device supports and automatically steers it to the best available frequency band when connecting to a Wifi network.
+Wifi band steering detects what a wireless device supports and automatically steers it to the best available frequency band when connecting to a wifi network.

 Band steering is functionality that automatically steers anyone connecting to a wireless network to the best frequency band available and supported, thereby optimizing performance for the client.